John Leland (Baptist): Early life

 Leland was born on May 14, 1754, in Grafton, Massachusetts.

 His parents were Congregationalists.
 He married Sally Devine and they had nine children, Betsy, Hannah, Polly, John, Sally, Lucy, Fanny, Nancy, & Lemuel.
+His daughter Polly married Isaac Ford the son of revolutionary militia officer and New York federalist politician Jacob Ford.

 Public life and views

 He was baptized in June 1774 by Elder Noah Alden.
 Leland joined the Baptist Church in Bellingham, Massachusetts, in 1775.
-He left for Virginia in 1775 or 1776, and ministered there until 1791, when he returned to Massachusetts.
+He first visited Virginia from October 1775 till May 1776.
+He married Sally Devine on September 30th, 1776, and returned to Virginia with her shortly thereafter to become the pastor of Mt.
+Poney Baptist Church in Culpeper, Virginia, where he stayed till 1778.
+He then moved to Orange County and began acting as an itinerant preacher, ranging between Orange and York county.
+The unincorporated community of Grafton, Virginia is believed to be named based on Leland's influence in the church there.

-During the 1788-89 election while still living in Virginia, Leland threw his support behind James Madison due to Madison's support for religious liberty in what became the First Amendment to the Constitution, and Madison was seated in the first Congress that same year.
-Leland returned to Massachusetts in 1791 the year the Bill of Rights was ratified, leaving Virginia after an anti-slavery sermon.
+During the 1788-89 election while still living in Virginia, Leland met with James Madison (at the modern day location of the Leland–Madison Memorial Park).
+There, Leland agreed not to oppose Madison in exchange for guarantees for religious freedom in the new Constitution.
+Madison was seated in the first Congress that same year and secured religious liberty in what became the First Amendment to the Constitution.
+Leland returned to Massachusetts in the winter of 1791, the same year the Bill of Rights was ratified, leaving Virginia after an anti-slavery sermon.

 Back in New England, Leland helped to found several Baptist congregations in Connecticut, to which President Jefferson later wrote his famous letter to the Baptists of Danbury, Connecticut in 1802 regarding religious freedom.